nanoy42/pdfosaure/README.md

 A one file script is available in the releases section of the github project : https://github.com/nanoy42/pdfosaure/releases.

+You can also download the last script version in the actions panel.

 ### Developpement

 For now the script can only be installed from the sources.
 Clone the git repository :